Server (asyncio)

 Receive the next message.

 Canceling recv() is safe.
-There’s no risk of losing the next message.
-The next invocation of recv() will return it.
+There’s no risk of losing data.
+The next invocation of recv() will return the next message.

 This makes it possible to enforce a timeout by wrapping recv() in timeout() or wait_for().